Iran detains artists over Shakespeare performance

 TEHRAN, Iran (AP) — Iranian authorities have detained two artists over a theatre production of Shakespeare's A Midsummer Night's Dream.

-Cultural official Shahram Karami told the official IRNA news agency Monday that Iran's judiciary had ordered the detention of the play's director, Maryam Kazemi, and the manager of the theater where it played, Saeed Assadi.
+Cultural official Shahram Karami told the official IRNA news agency Monday that Iran's judiciary had ordered the detention of the play's director, Maryam Kazemi, and the manager of the theater that hosted it, Saeed Assadi.

+A clip on social media showed female actors dancing with men as part of the trailer, an illegal act under the Islamic Republic's strict rules that forbid gender mixing and women dancing in public.

 The play was on stage for seven nights before the detentions.
-The comic fantasy tracks the intertwined fates of four lovers and is one of Shakespeare's most popular plays.
+The comic fantasy tracks the intertwined fates of four lovers and is one of Shakespeare's most popular plays, put on by theater groups and schools around the world.